FIREWALL-cafe/firewall-client-server/README.md

 ```
 cd path/to/somewhere/cool/firewall-cafe/server
-sudo node index.js
+node index.js
 ```

+*If you're on Ubuntu, you'll want to run this as `nodejs index.js` (also, you may need `sudo` if your port number is under 1024.)*

-Load up https://localhost/ and you should see a mostly blank page.
+Load up https://localhost:4430/ and you should see a mostly blank page.
 We're almost done!

 When you load up [Google Image](https://www.google.com/imghp) or [Baidu Image](http://image.baidu.com/) search pages with your browser extension installed, you should see a discreet __Firewall__ link in the footer of the page.
 For each browser client, assign your desired server URL and the language translation pairs (e.g., `en` to `zh-CN` and `zh-CN` to `en`).